libsndfile/libsndfile/docs/api.md

 WAV and AIF files with libsndfile will work when read back with libsndfile, but may not work with other programs.

-The suggested method of dealing with tags retrived using sf_get_string() is to assume they are utf-8.
+The suggested method of dealing with tags retrieved using sf_get_string() is to assume they are utf-8.
 Similarly if you have a string in some exotic format like utf-16, it should be encoded to utf-8 before being written using libsndfile.